Oxford Lab Technologies Ltd

 - Application of Terms

-2.2 These conditions apply to all the Company’s sales and any variation to these conditions and any representations about the Goods shall have no effect unless expressly agreed in writing and signed by an authorised representative of The Company.
+2.2 These Conditions apply to all the Company’s sales and any variation to These Conditions and any representations about the Goods or Services shall have no effect unless expressly agreed in writing and signed by an authorised representative of The Company.
 Nothing in this Condition will exclude or limit the Company’s liability for fraudulent misrepresentation.

-2.3 Each order for Goods by the Customer from the Company shall be deemed to be an offer by the Customer to purchase Goods subject to these conditions.
+2.3 Each order for Goods or Services by the Customer from the Company shall be deemed to be an offer by the Customer to purchase Goods or Services subject to These Conditions.

 2.4 No order placed by the Customer shall be deemed to be accepted by the Company until a written acknowledgement of order is issued by the Company or (if earlier) the Company delivers the Goods to the Customer.